Chicago Mayor Lori Lightfoot Broke Up Gay Beach Party; Failed to Protect Downtown

 — NBC Chicago (@nbcchicago) August 9, 2020

 On Sunday evening, a caravan of looters struck downtown and other areas after police shot and wounded a suspect who had fired at them first during a pursuit on the South Side of Chicago.
-Social media posts called for looting to being, police said Monday.
+Social media posts called for looting to begin, police said Monday.

 Though the Chicago Police Department had moved officers downtown, they could not stop most of the looting.